Skip to main content

 • topics on legal subjects, e.g. intellectual properties & patent laws, and simple financing & strategic approach in the business plan…etc.

-Dr. Masayo Kotaka will introduce the “technology to market” approach to students so that students will learn:
+The “technology to market” approach will be introduced to students so that students will learn:

 • how business opportunities can be generated from science and technology